libp2p/js-libp2p/doc/CONFIGURATION.md

 > Libp2p peers will need to communicate with each other through several protocols during their life.
 Stream multiplexing allows multiple independent logical streams to share a common underlying transport medium, instead of creating a new connection with the same peer per needed protocol.

-Some available stream multiplxers are:
+Some available stream multiplexers are:

 - [libp2p/js-libp2p-mplex](https://github.com/libp2p/js-libp2p-mplex)